verlandz/docker/README.md

 ```
 Then, try to `sudo docker-compose down` again.

-You also can stop all by `sudo docker-compose stop` and start all by `sudo docker-compose start`, see more in `sudo docker-compose help`.
+You also can stop all by `sudo docker-compose stop` and start all by `sudo docker-compose start`, see more in `sudo docker-compose help`

 ## 9. Upload the Image to Registry in docker hub